KeyboardCowboy/denver/README.md

 # Drupal Environment Personalizer
-This is a fork of the sandbox project at https://drupal.org/sandbox/bleen18/1696714 which is based on the code by Eric Duran at http://drupal.org/sandbox/ericduran/1154642

-The Drupal ENVironemnt personalizER allows you to define blanket settings to apply to your site in one command, such as enabling and disabling modules and setting variables.
+The Drupal ENVironemnt personalizER allows you to define macro settings to apply to your site in one command, such as enabling and disabling modules and setting variables.